What Is Stress In A Word

 How Stress Changes Word Meaning

 Stress placement can alter a word’s grammatical category or meaning.
-Day to day, for example:
+For example:

 Stress Patterns Across Languages